About Us

 What is Carnivalesque Films?

-Carnivalesque Films produces stories united by the raw and startling sensibilities of transgression, spectacle, and variations of fiction and nonfiction.
-Named for Carnival, a celebration where societal norms are turned on their heads and excess and transgression rule the day.
-Visually kaleidoscopic, they mash together wildly contrasting styles and jarring images, intentionally violating accepted rules of perfect cuts, standard lighting, and conventional storytelling.
-In real life, people behave irrationally, succumbing to madness, self-destruction or accomplishments in pursuit of dreams and desires.
-Carnivalesque Films acknowledges these dreams and desires by exploring them as literature from the character's point of view.
+Carnivalesque Films produces stories with the raw sensibilities of aesthetics, experience, and sound while framing the variations in between fiction and nonfiction.
+Visually kaleidoscopic, our films mash together contrasting styles and jarring images, intentionally violating accepted rules of perfect cuts, standard lighting, and conventional storytelling.
+In real life, people behave irrationally, succumbing to madness and sometimes self-destruction while pursuing their desires.
+Carnivalesque Films acknowledges these desires by exploring them as complicated literature.
+Sometimes these complicated desires are told from a character's point of view, other times the desire itself is the story.

 What does “carnivalesque” mean?